Sushutt/ScaledDecorator/README.md

 {
     assetBundle = Path/To/AssetBundle.unity3d // Path to the AssetBundle.
-Below are instructions on making one prefab = NAMEOFPREFAB // Name of the GameObject you want to load localPosition = 0,0,0 // Position relative to the parent body rotatesWithParent = false // Whether or not the prefab rotates with the parent body rotation = 0,0,0 // Rotation of the prefab rotationSpeed = 0,0,0 // Rotation direction of the prefab parent = Sun // Name of the parent body
+Below are instructions on making one prefab = NAMEOFPREFAB // Name of the GameObject you want to load parent = Sun // Name of the parent body rotatesWithParent = false // Whether or not the prefab rotates with the parent body rotation = 0,0,0 // Rotation of the prefab rotationSpeed = 0,0,0 // Rotation direction of the prefab localPosition = 0,0,0 // Position relative to the parent body scale = 1,1,1 // Scale multiplier of the prefab
 }
 ```
 More detailed info: